Skip to main content

 Split DNS mode is only available when "Only send traffic going to these destinations" is selected.

-If you want to learn more on how to deployment Remote Access, please refer to Remote Access Deloyment.
+If you want to learn more on how to deployment Remote VPN Access, please refer to Remote Access Deloyment.